persyjr/persyjr/README.md

 ## 🎯 Projects

-- I'm currently working in a corporation like a quality engineer.
+- I'm currently working in a corporation as quality engineer.
 Remote experience in the design and creation of front-end and back-end web applications through collaborative methodology using tools such as Git, and Slack.
  Design using React, React Bootstrap, JavaScript, and python technologies focused on REST-type applications and device views.

 ## ✨ Experience